mio-k/final-project/README.md

 ## To install

+Follow the below steps to install this project.

+1. Clone this repo.
+2. Run `bundle install` to install all the dependencies.
+3. Run `rails db:create` to create a database.
+4. Run `npm install --prefix client` to build frontend.

-Since Dog pod portal uses an AWS S3 bucket to handle file upload, you need to provision your own S3 bucket to make it work.
+Also, since Dog pod portal uses an AWS S3 bucket to handle file upload, you need to provision your own S3 bucket to make it work.

 1. Go to https://aws.amazon.com/ and log in (or create an account if you don't have one yet)
-2. From the Services menu on upper left, navigate to Security, Identify, & Compliance > IAM.
+2. From the _Services_ menu on upper left, navigate to _Security, Identify, & Compliance_ > _IAM_.
-3. From the left hand nav, go to Users.
+3. From the left hand nav, go to _Users_.
 4. Add a new user with minimum permission required for the purpose.
 As long as you can manage S3 buckets that's all you need.
-Currently the AmazonS3FullAccess permission is available.
 After creating a user, download the secret access key and the grab its access key ID.
-5. From the Services menu on upper left, navigate to Storage > S3.
+5. From the _Services_ menu on upper left, navigate to _Storage_ > _S3_.
 6. Create a new bucket.
-Disable all the blocks for public access.
+Disable all the blocks for public access so you can accept file submission from the public.
 7. Set the bucket policy as follows:

 ```